xrgarcia/alphavantage_api_client/README.md

 ```

 ### Any Other Data Available

 See https://www.alphavantage.co/documentation/
 The event{} dictionary will contain the url parameters exactly as specified in the documentation.
 The response will include
-the based fields and the exact response from the api.
+the based fields and the exact response from the API.
 This is bypassing the normalization process, but might be useful
 for you.

 ```
 from alphavantage_api_client import AlphavantageClient import json